 - Understand the CAO’s and Staff’s role in service delivery

-Module 3: The Land Use Planning Process
+Session 3: The Land Use Application Process – Subdivision and Development Permits

 After completing this module, participants will be able to: